luizbgomide/sovereign/arcane-traditions.md

 The Accursed are Partial Mages that have made pacts with otherworldly beings, intentionally or otherwise, and gained powers from that bond.

-All Accursed gain Magic-0 during character creation.
+All Accursed gain Magic as a [Bonus Skill](/rules#bonus-skill).
 Even those who are not spellcasters must understand the ways of eldritch beings and the subtleties of sorcery.

 While the arts of Accursed Blade and Accursed Bolt use Magic as their combat skill, Feats that normally apply to mundane weapons such as Armsmaster or Deadeye also benefit their relevant melee or ranged attacks.
 For these Feats, use “Magic” in place of “Shoot” or “Stab” when gaining their benefits, including the granted skill and the stacking damage bonus that the first level of the Feat may grant.